-The Beasley family of Wiveliscombe SOM
+The Beasley family in Australia

 Robert John Cunningham Jaunay, the only surviving son of

-Frank and Mary Jaunay married Dorothy Evelyn May Beasley
+Frank and Mary Jaunay, married Dorothy Evelyn May Beasley

 and Clara Jane [nee Fisher] Beasley of Gawler SA.